First Nations People Community Survey

 - Sunshine Coast resident

-What the project involves
+What the survey involved

 This study will help us tailor Indigenous-specific mental health and suicide awareness campaigns and interventions to meet the needs of community.